-If you are hoping to apply for citizenship (naturalization) in the U.S. and have a criminal record, do not even think of turning in your application without talking to an immigration attorney first.
-You not only risk being denied citizenship, but, if the crime is serious enough, of being placed in removal proceedings and possibly being stripped of your lawful permanent residence (green card) and deported back to your home country.
+If you are hoping to apply for citizenship (naturalization) in the U.S. and you have a criminal record, do not even think of turning in your application without talking to an immigration attorney first.
+You not only risk being denied citizenship, but, if the crime is serious enough, of being placed into removal proceedings and possibly being stripped of your lawful permanent residence (green card) and deported to your home country.

-In order to meet the requirements for U.S. citizenship, you must prove good moral character for at least the five years of permanent residence leading up to your citizenship application.
+In order to meet the basic requirements for U.S. citizenship, you must prove good moral character for at least the five years of permanent residence leading up to your citizenship application.
 (Or three years if you're allowed to apply early based on marriage to a U.S. citizen.)

-With a crime on your record, however, proving good moral character gets much harder.
-Even if you've committed only a minor crime, U.S. Citizenship and Immigration Services (USCIS) could look at this and decide that, in combination with other aspects of your activities or lifestyle, you haven't shown the required good moral character.
+With a crime on record, however, proving good moral character gets much harder.
+Even if you have committed only a minor crime, U.S. Citizenship and Immigration Services (USCIS) could look at this and decide that, in combination with other aspects of your activities or lifestyle, you haven't shown the required good moral character.

-If any of the above descriptions matches you, you will need to start over in counting up your five (or three) years of permanent residence before applying for citizenship.
-And even then, USCIS can take the crime into consideration when evaluating your moral character.
+If any of the above descriptions matches you, you might not be barred from citizenship forever.
+But you will likely need to start over in counting up your five (or three) years of permanent residence (starting with the date of the crime) before applying for citizenship.
+But again, check with an attorney; we haven't listed every possible exception that might apply.

 Also, certain crimes make you permanently ineligible for citizenship as a matter of law.
 These include:

-Certain types of crimes will not only prevent a person from qualifying for U.S. citizenship, but could result in the applicant being placed in removal proceedings and deported from the United States.
-As very brief examples, you can be removed for so-called aggravated felonies, as well as crimes involving moral turpitude, drugs, firearms, domestic violence, and more.
+Certain types of crimes will not only prevent a person from qualifying for U.S. citizenship, but could result in the applicant being placed in removal proceedings and deported from the United States once USCIS realizes what's on your record.